Tony Robbins – Money: Master the Game Step 5

 Let’s talk about sequence of returns.
 This is the period of time when you are in the first few years of retirement.
 If your investments are still allocated a certain way, a bad year can hurt your early in your retirement.
 The earliest years will define your later years and if you take a big hit during the first several years, you may find yourself back at work.
 So, the solution…. get income insurance!
 Couple this with an all-weather portfolio and you are looking good!

-According to the Government Accountability Office, in their report to the Chairman, Special Committee on Aging, U.S. Senate, Americans should “convert at least half of their retirement savings into an annuity.”
+According to the Government Accountability Office, in their report to the Chairman, Special Committee on Aging, U.S. Senate, Americans should convert at least half of their retirement savings into an annuity.
 Doing this will secure your financial future.
 People are living longer than ever before, so we need to make sure we have a paycheck for life.
 Let’s talk about annuities again.
 As I said before, avoid variable annuities.
-But let’s look at two other types of annuities.
+But let’s consider two other types of annuities.

 Deferred annuities – You pay into this annuity and you can turn on the “paycheck for life” whenever you want.
 The longer you pour money into it, the higher your paycheck will be.
 Use an annuity that uses a S&P low cost index or similar.
 There are three types of deferred annuities.